hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As they to hops at public houses go,
 >
-> And there become a sort of raree show;
+> And there become a sort of rare show;
 >
 > Yet not as guests do they such balls attend,
 >